ArunMichaelDsouza/ng-youtube-embed/README.md

 #### ``playlist {string}``
 This parameter specifies a comma-separated list of video URLs or IDs to play.

+> Note: You need at least `400px` of width for your youtube embed player in order to render the playlist section properly.

 #### ``playsinline {boolean} | Default: false``
 This parameter controls whether videos play inline or fullscreen in an HTML5 player on iOS.